• Skip to primary navigation

 Recipes

-This variety is also known as cloud-ear, tree-ear, and black tree fungus.
-Paper-thin when dried, one side of the wood-ear is almost black and the other side is tan, with fluted edges.
+These interchangeable varieties are also known as tree ear and black tree fungus.
+Paper-thin when dried, one side of the cloud ear is almost black and the other side is tan, with fluted edges; wood ears are a rich dark color on both sides.

-Most often available in dried form, this mushroom has little flavor, so its appeal lies mainly in its chewy texture.
-In addition, in Chinese and other Asian traditions, wood-ears have been associated with longevity.
+Most often available in dried form, these mushroom are quite mild in flavor, so their appeal lies mainly in the texture.
+In addition, in Chinese and other Asian traditions, they have been associated with longevity.

-Store dried wood-ears in a tightly lidded container in a cool, dry place, where they’ll keep for at least a year.
+Store dried cloud ears and wood ears in a tightly lidded container in a cool, dry place, where they’ll keep for at least a year.
 When in doubt, refrigerate or freeze.

-When reconstituted, the cloud-ear increases almost alarmingly in volume.
-Just 1/4 to 1/2 ounce dried is sufficient for an average recipe, unless you have an unusually strong passion for it.
+When reconstituted, the cloud ear increases almost alarmingly in volume.
+Just 1/4 to 1/2 ounce dried is sufficient for an average recipe.

 To reconstitute: Sources differ widely as to how long wood-ears must be soaked, ranging from a soaking in hot water for 30 minutes to several hours’ simmering.